Industry

 Validation

-MagDrive cryogenic valves have been tested and approved in NASA SBIR programs, confirming durability and leak-free performance in the most extreme environments.
+MagDrive cryogenic valves have been tested and approved in NASA SBIR programs, demonstrating durability and leak-free performance in some of the most demanding environments ever tested.

 Technical Specifications